Proton Decay and Gauge Coupling Unification in an Extended SU(5) GUT with 45-Dimensional Higgs: Proton decay

 for $m_{S_3}=5\times 10^7$ GeV.
 By invoking the matching conditions between the GUT and SM Yukawa couplings, as given in Eqs.~(\ref{eq:Ymatching}), the above bound can be translated into a constraint on the GUT Yukawa coupling associated with the 45-Higgs:

 To suppress the proton decay rate mediated by the $S_3$ component and satisfy the experimental constraints, we adopt the assumption that the GUT Yukawa coupling $Y^U_{45}$ is forbidden at the GUT scale, following the approach in Ref.~\cite{Goto:2023qch}.
+Even if $Y^U_{45}$ is forbidden at the GUT scale, $Y_3^{QQ}$ can be generated through a one-loop RGE effect involving $S_1$.
+However, the corresponding term of the one-loop beta function of $Y_3^{QQ}$ is proportional to the product $(Y_1^{QL})(Y_3^{QL})^*(Y_1^{QQ})$.
+Since we have assumed that $S_1$ is predominantly composed of the 45-dimensional Higgs boson, $Y_1^{QQ}$ is highly suppressed by the tiny mixing angle $\theta_S$.
+Consequently, the one-loop contribution to $Y_3^{QQ}$ is negligible, ensuring that the proton decay rate remains sufficiently suppressed.
 Even with this assumption, it is possible to reproduce realistic fermion masses and mixings within the framework of the extended GUT model.
 We focus our analysis on the proton decay process mediated by the exchange of the $S_1$ component.
 The partial decay widths for these processes are calculated using the effective Lagrangian and taking into account the relevant hadronic matrix elements and form factors as follows \cite{Nath:2006ut}:

 where $m_p,m_K,m_\pi$ respectively denote the masses of proton, kaon, pion, $f$ denotes the pion decay constant, $D,F$ are parameters of the baryon chiral Lagrangian, $\alpha_H$ is the hadronic form factor, $A_{RL}$ accounts for renormalization group evolutions of the dimension-six operators.
 For $m_p,m_K,m_\pi$, we use the values in Particle Data Group~\cite{pdg}.
 We have $D=0.80$, $F=0.46$, $f=0.093$~GeV.
 The hadronic form factor $\alpha_H$, which accounts for the non-perturbative strong interaction effects, is evaluated at the energy scale of 2 GeV using the result from Ref.
 [3], where $\alpha_H(2~{\rm GeV})=-\beta_H(2~{\rm GeV})=-0.0144$~GeV \cite{Aoki:2017puj}.
 This form factor plays a crucial role in capturing the non-perturbative dynamics of the proton decay process.
 Furthermore, the RGE of the dimension-six operators contributing to proton decay is taken into account through the factor $A_{RL}$.
 This factor is calculated by solving the one-loop RGE for the effective coupling of the proton decay operator, yielding a value of $A_{RL}=2.6$.